paulffm/Dirichlet-Diffusion-Score-Model-Reimplementation/README.md

     config.saving.checkpoint_freq = 1000

 ```
-Further, I provide a notebook to presample noise and speed up the computation.
+Further, I provided a notebook to presample noise and speed up the computation.

 ## Note
-I additionally included the U-Net model from paper [Dirichlet Diffusion Score Model for Biological Sequence Generation](https://arxiv.org/pdf/2107.03006.pdf) which could be more suitable to the MNIST data.
+I additionally included the U-Net model from paper [Structured Denoising Diffusion Models in Discrete State-Spaces](https://arxiv.org/pdf/2107.03006.pdf) which could be more suitable to the MNIST dataset.

 ## Reference